dat-ecosystem/dat/README.md

 dat publish --name my-dataset
 ```

-All authentication requests take the `--server` option.
+All registry requests take the `<registry>` option if you'd like to publish to a different registry than datproject.org.
 You can deploy your own compatible [registry server](https://github.com/datproject/datproject.org) if you'd rather use your own service.

 ## Troubleshooting